ibm-cloud-docs/power-iaas/generating-estimate.md

 5. Select the type of virtual server from the **Location** drop-down list as [**On-premises**](#on-prem-location-type) or [**Off-premises**](#off-prem-location-type).

 6. Select an IBM Cloud region from the **Location** drop-down list.
 Select an IBM Cloud region.
-    For private cloud, select an IBM Cloud region that is closest to your physical location or data center where the pod will reside.
+    For IBM {{site.data.keyword.powerSys_notm}} Private Cloud, select an IBM Cloud region that is closest to your physical location or data center where the pod will reside.

 7. On the right-side panel, click **Add to estimate** to review the configuration.